CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 Couclelis, Helen.
 “People Manipulate Objects (but Cultivate Fields): Beyond the Raster-Vector Debate in GIS.”
 1992.

 *Review projects/precedent examples page.
 Pick out two-three examples each week to review thoroughly on your own.*
 Optional: Rankin, William.
-"Introduction Territory and the Mapping Sciences" in *After The Map: Cartography, Navication, and the Transformation of Territory in the Twentieth Century*.
+"Introduction Territory and the Mapping Sciences" in *After The Map: Cartography, Navigation, and the Transformation of Territory in the Twentieth Century*.
 Chicago: University of Chicago Press.
 2016.

 ### Week 3 | Making Data From Observation & Sensing
 <!--